-Yet it is equally crucial to note that, though these 'derivative' geometrical concepts depend on acts of thinking and yield conceptual representations of space and its parts and their interrelations, they cannot be identical to the aforementioned a priori concept of space that is metaphysically exposited in TAe.
-Nor can geometrical concepts (and basic propositions [Grundsätze]) be derived from the mere analysis of this a priori concept of space alone-say, by thinking more clearly about what is contained 'in' this concept.
-This is because they contain the further conceptual addition of delimitation in its various species, and hence arise only through thinking delimitations 'in' the original intuition of space, and in this way 'deriving' geometrical representations (propositions, concepts) specifically 'from the intuition' (B39).
+Yet it is equally crucial to note that, though these "derivative" geometrical concepts depend on acts of thinking and yield conceptual representations of space and its parts and their interrelations, they cannot be identical to the aforementioned a priori concept of space that is metaphysically expounded in TAe.
+Nor can geometrical concepts (and basic propositions [Grundsätze]) be derived from the mere analysis of this a priori concept of space alone-say, by thinking more clearly about what is contained "in" this concept.
+This is because they contain the further conceptual addition of delimitation in its various species, and hence arise only through thinking delimitations "in" the original intuition of space, and in this way "deriving" geometrical representations (propositions, concepts) specifically "from the intuition" (B39).

 The distinctness of (iii) geometrical representations of space from both (i) the original intuition and (ii) the metaphysical concept of space is confirmed in the subsequent transcendental exposition of the concept of space (B40-1).
 Here Kant's stated topic is to identify certain representations which "flow from the given concept" (B40; emphasis added), that is, from (ii) the concept of space given a priori, the concept now known to be possessed on the basis of (i) the original intuition of space.
-As with the previous talk of 'derivative', the language of 'flowing from' further suggests that Kant means to be referring to a separate sort of representation, one which cannot be identical to either the a priori concept of space (since it 'flows from' it) or the original intuition which grounds this concept.
+As with the previous talk of "derivative", the language of "flowing from" further suggests that Kant means to be referring to a separate sort of representation, one which cannot be identical to either the a priori concept of space (since it "flows from" it) or the original intuition which grounds this concept.10

 As in the Metaphysical Exposition, here too the main examples Kant gives of representations that we can see "flow from" this concept of space a priori are specifically geometrical representations.
-Geometry itself is characterised as the "science that determines the properties of space [...] a priori" (B40).
-Yet Kant quickly makes clear that the particular 'determination' involved in geometrical representations must involve more than the mere concept of space, and more than any analysis or exposition of the content already "thought in it" (B39; cf. A7/B11).
-Geometrical determination is here said to "go beyond the concept" of space (B41; emphasis added), and so engage in a determination of space itself by way of a 'synthetic' addition or amplification to the given concept of space (B40).
-Yet while it is clear that Kant means to imply that this 'addition' to the a priori concept of space happens by way of intuition, it is equally clear that merely having the original intuition of space will not be sufficient.
-As we have already seen, further acts of thinking (delimiting, determining) what is given in this intuition are required.
-Crucially, then, geometrical representation involves acts which therefore "go beyond" both the original intuition of space but also the metaphysical-conceptual representation of space.
+Geometry itself is characterised as the "science that determines the properties of space ... a priori" (B40).
+Yet Kant quickly makes it clear that the particular "determination" involved in geometrical representations must involve more than the mere concept of space, and more than any analysis or exposition of the content already "thought in it" (B39; cf. A7/B11).
+Geometrical determination is said here to "go beyond the concept" of space (B41; emphasis added), and so engage in a determination of space itself by way of a "synthetic" addition or amplification to the given concept of space (B40).
+Yet while it is clear that Kant means to imply that this "addition" to the a priori concept of space happens by way of intuition, it is equally clear that merely having the original intuition of space will not be sufficient.
+As we have already seen, further acts of thinking (delimiting, determining)